-Formal access applications are to be submitted using the application form provided by Council for this purpose.
+Formal access applications can be submitted using the application form provided by Council for this purpose.
 Formal access applications will be processed according to the provisions and requirements and the applicable fees and charges as set out in the GIPA Act.

-It is recommended that members of the public contact the Public Officer before lodging a formal access application to ensure that documents are available or can be made available when required.
+It is recommended that members of the public contact the Information Access Officer before lodging a formal access application to ensure this is the most appropriate avenue for requesting the information.

-Formal access applications under the GIPA Act will incur a \$30 application fee; a further processing charge of \$30 per hour will be imposed thereafter of processing time.
+Formal access applications under the GIPA Act will incur a \$30 application fee; a further processing charge of \$30 per hour will be imposed thereafter for processing time.
 In certain circumstances individuals may be eligible for a reduction of all fees and charges in accordance with Section 9 of the GIPA Reg.